 Additional Sensors -

 Software - Virtual Weather Station - Internet Edition and in April 2009 in started using Weather Display to produce some of the web site content.
+In November 2013 I have installed Cumulus and intent to use some of the features to add to the site.

 Weather Computer - Initially I used my main computer to run the software but this used too much electric and was too noisy for continuous use.
 I purchased a HP DC7900 SFF computer with a Intel E8500 CPU, 4GByte DDR2 RAM and a 500GByte HDD.
 The DC7900 runs nearly silently and is economical on electricity.
 Over the years the computer has been replaced a few time due to breakdowns.
 The computer power supply is backed up with an uninterruptible power supply (UPS) which will power the computer for up to 20 minutes of loss of supply.
 It will also shut the computer down safely if the power outage is longer than 20 minutes.
 My weather computer sits on my network which is connected to my home computers and a Windows Home Server 2011 which backs up the computers every night.
 This has been very useful as I have had a couple of computer failures which due to the Home Server I was able to recover from.